amandaguglieri/hackinglife/docs/az-500-preparation.md

 |Lightweight Directory Access Protocol (LDAP) write|✓ (within the managed domain)|✓|
 |Geographical-distributed (Geo-distributed) deployments|✓|✓|

+Azure Active Directory Domain Services (Azure AD DS) provides managed domain services such as domain join, group policy, lightweight directory access protocol (LDAP), and Kerberos/New Technology LAN Manager (NTLM) authentication.
+You use these domain services without the need to deploy, manage, and patch domain controllers (DCs) in the cloud.

 ### Signing devices to Azure Active Directory